MaximeDalle/Low-Earth-Orbit-occupation/README.md

 # Low-Earth-Orbit-occupation

-This project is part of a Datathon project within a team of 4 people, carried out in 30 hours.
+This project is part of a Datathon project within a team of 4 people.

 SATS.txt contains the TLE (static, at the time of download) coordinates of approximately 4,000 objects in Earth orbit, available on CelesTrak.